ashuu001/Mock-Test-App/README.md

 ## Important
 The project source is complete, but dependencies are intentionally not bundled.
 Run `npm install` on your own machine; it will install React, Vite, TypeScript and Lucide React.

-## Automatic answer-key marking

-After finishing a test, the app opens **Automatic Marking**.
-Use **Upload Answer Key** to upload an official key as a PDF or image (JPG/PNG/WEBP).
-Text-based PDFs are read directly; scanned PDFs and images are processed with OCR.

-For best recognition, format the key with clear entries such as:
-`1-A, 2-C, 3-B, 4-D`
-or
-`Q1: A`
-`Q2: C`

-The app compares each detected key answer against the saved response, classifies questions as correct/wrong/unattempted, and calculates the existing 100-mark score with 1/3 negative marking.
-You can manually edit any classification after automatic marking.